shentt67/VFL_Survey/README.md

 >
 > **Abstract** Vertical Federated Learning (VFL) is a privacy-preserving distributed learning paradigm where different parties collaboratively learn models using partitioned features of shared samples, without leaking private data.
 Recent research has shown promising results addressing various challenges in VFL, highlighting its potential for practical applications in cross-domain collaboration.
 However, the corresponding research is scattered and lacks organization.
 To advance VFL research, this survey offers a systematic overview of recent developments.
 First, we provide a history and background introduction, along with a summary of the general training protocol of VFL.
 We then revisit the taxonomy in recent reviews and analyze limitations in-depth.
 For a comprehensive and structured discussion, we synthesize recent research from three fundamental perspectives: effectiveness, security and applicability.
 Finally, we discuss several critical future research directions in VFL, which will facilitate the developments in this field.

-Survey for Vertical Federated Learning by [MARS](https://marswhu.github.io/index.html) Group at the [Wuhan University](https://www.whu.edu.cn/), led by [Prof. Mang Ye](https://marswhu.github.io/index.html).
+Survey for Vertical Federated Learning by [MARS](https://marswhu.github.io/index.html) Group at [Wuhan University](https://www.whu.edu.cn/), led by [Prof. Mang Ye](https://marswhu.github.io/index.html).

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](./CONTRIBUTING.md)